Somayyah/mohammed_S-htu_devops_ab_submission/README.md

 If deployed correctly, our website can be visited via: http://VM-IP:8080/

 ## DockerHub - GitHub Automated Builds (CI)
-Image building can be automated after connecting dockerhub image repo to the appropriate github repo.
+Image building can be automated after connecting DockerHub image repository to the appropriate github repository.
 Build instances can be viewed and monitord in the timeline section.

 ![DockerHub build timeline](https://github.com/Somayyah/mohammed_S-htu_devops_ab_submission/blob/master/autobuilds.png)

 THe DockerHub repository is connected with GitHub, automatic build is configures on both the master and development branch.
 Repo on docker hub: https://hub.docker.com/r/somayyah/konsul.

-## Continuous deployment using Rancher
+## Continuous Deployment Using Rancher
 Using Rancher, we can automate the deployment process for our containers.
 Setting Rancher is as simple as running any other generic container.

-### Setting up Rancher
+### Setting Up Rancher
-Using **rancher:stable** docker image we can deploy Rancher with the following command:
+Using **rancher:stable** Docker image we can deploy Rancher with the following command:

 ```
 docker run -d --restart=unless-stopped \